AldairGithub/weather-app/README.md

   - [Code Showcase](#Code-Showcase)
   - [Code Issues & Resolutions](#Code-Issues--Resolutions)

-## Project Planning

->

 <br>

 ### Description

-_This App will display the weather of your local area in a week-based display, each day will render a new page with more information and detail of the weather during that day.
+> This App will display the weather of your local area in a week-based display, each day will render a new page with more information and detail of the weather during that day.

 <br>